• Skip to primary navigation

 Myth #1: Strength training makes you bulky

-This is arguably one of the most common strength training myths.
-It’s also a fear Travis says he often hears about from his female clients.
-However, the expectation that this form of exercise will lead to a significant increase in muscle mass doesn’t translate to reality.
+This is one of the most prevalent strength training myths.
+The fear that this form of exercise will lead to a significant increase in muscle mass is a common misconception.

-In order to build such notable body mass, one needs to eat a caloric surplus with a significant amount of protein in addition to working specific muscles for prolonged periods of time, Travis says.
-Although strength training can change your body’s physical appearance, it won’t be as apparent as you might expect.
+To achieve noticeable body mass, one needs to consume a caloric surplus with a significant amount of protein, in addition to working specific muscles for extended periods.
+While strength training can alter your body’s physical appearance, the changes won’t be as drastic as you might expect.

 Myth #2: Strength training isn’t for older individuals